Bnwokoma/rocky-pxe-kickstart-lab/README.md

 # Rocky Linux PXE Boot + Kickstart Lab

-A step-by-step lab to build a fully automated PXE server for installing Rocky Linux 9.6 over the network using Kickstart.
-This lab is designed to be reproducible and beginner-friendly, with config examples and screenshots.
+A step-by-step lab to build a fully automated PXE server for installing Rocky Linux 9.6 over the network using using PXE with Kickstart as an optional feature.
+This lab is designed to be reproducible and beginner-friendly, with config examples and a step-by-step walkthrough

 ---

 ## Features
 - PXE boot via `dnsmasq` (DHCP + TFTP)
-- HTTP-based installer with mounted Rocky Linux 9.6 ISO
+- HTTP-based installer with a mounted Rocky Linux 9.6 ISO
 - Kickstart automation
 - Walkthrough-style documentation
 - Secure sample configs that hide sensitive data